Wafaa El-Sadr

-Wafaa El-Sadr is a Columbia University Professor and the director of ICAP at Columbia University, Columbia World Projects and the Center for Infectious Disease Epidemiologic Research (CIDER) at Columbia Mailman School of Public Health.
+Wafaa El-Sadr is an Egyptian-American Columbia University Professor and the director of ICAP at Columbia University, Columbia World Projects, and the Center for Infectious Disease Epidemiologic Research (CIDER) at Columbia Mailman School of Public Health.

 Education

 El-Sadr holds a medical degree from Cairo University, Egypt, a master's of public health degree in epidemiology from the Columbia Mailman School of Public Health, and a master's in public administration degree from the John F. Kennedy School of Government at Harvard University.
 She is Board certified in internal medicine and infectious diseases.